SPIDER Profiling and Coverage

 The profiling and coverage information can be presented in SPIDER, using the Profile and Coverage views available from the SICStus menu.

-The following steps should be taken in order to collect and present the profiling and source code coverage information.
+The following steps should be taken to collect and present the profiling and source code coverage information.

 1. Compile, or consult, your code with source info enabled.
 Source info is enabled by default when running SICStus in SPIDER.
 Source info can be enabled with set_prolog_flag(source_info, on) and disabled with set_prolog_flag(source_info, off).